Equipment Safety · 2–5 min talk

 Key Hazards

-• Trips from extension cords
+• Trip hazards from cords and extension cords

 2–3 Minute Talk Script